(55 ILCS 5/2-3004)

 If any county board fails to complete the reapportionment of its county

-by July 1 in 2011 or any 10 years thereafter or by the day after the county board's regularly scheduled July meeting in 2011 or any 10 years thereafter, whichever is later, the county clerk of that
+by July 1 in 2011 or any 10 years thereafter or by the day after the county board's regularly scheduled July meeting in 2011 or any 10 years thereafter, or for the reapportionment of 2021, by December 31 in the year after a federal decennial census year, whichever is later, the county clerk of that

 county shall convene the county apportionment commission.
 Three members of

 the commission shall constitute a quorum, but a majority of all the members

 must vote affirmatively on any determination made by the commission.
 The

 The commission shall develop an apportionment plan for the county in the

 manner provided by Section 2-3003, dividing the county into the same number of

 districts as determined by the county board.
 If the county board has failed

 to determine the size of the county board to be elected, then the number of